 Reduced controllability may be observed in terminal phases of a rendezvous as the control horizon continually shrinks.
 To ensure terminal satisfaction of constraints, it is effective to compute a 2-3 impulse sequence at fixed times for final trajectory updates.
-This is achieved by solving a Tikhonov-regularized least squares (LSQ) problem, which directly solves for Δv components at specified time instants while penalizing fuel consumption [11].
+This is achieved by solving a Tikhonov-regularized least squares (LSQ) problem, which directly solves for Δv components at specified time instants while penalizing fuel consumption [12].
 This algorithm may also be applied if the SOCP/QP-based solver fails to converge.
-It will be validated in orbit during the VISORS mission [11].